How Data Decryption Works

 - If encryption keys are not available in the Veeam Agent database, you need to provide a password to unlock the encrypted file.

-Data decryption is performed at the source side, after data is transported back from the target side.
-As a result, encryption keys are not passed to the target side, which helps avoid data interception.
+Data decryption is performed on the source or target side depending on the backup target.
+As a result, encryption keys are not passed to the untrusted side, which helps avoid data interception.

 - You select the backup from which you want to restore data.
 Veeam Agent notifies you that one or more files in the backup chain are encrypted and requires a password.